TomBladsjo/LT-Resources-project/README.md

 ## General information

 This dataset was created as part of a project in the course LT2314.
 The images and original captions are taken from the Flickr8k and MS COCO datasets, and contrasting examples were created using regular expressions.
-The code used when creating the dataset can be found [here](https://github.com/TomBladsjo/LT-Resources-project/blob/main/notebooks/dataset_creation.ipynb).
-More details can be found in ---add paper!---.
+The code used when creating the dataset can be found in [`notebooks/dataset_creation.ipynb`](https://github.com/TomBladsjo/LT-Resources-project/blob/main/notebooks/dataset_creation.ipynb).
+More details can be found in [the paper](https://github.com/TomBladsjo/LT-Resources-project/blob/main/paper/lt_resources_paper.pdf).

 ## Download and usage

 Using this dataset requires access to images from the Flickr8k and MS COCO datasets.
 If you have access to the MLTGPU server, a folder with the relevant images can be found at `/srv/data/gussodato/images/`.
 Otherwise, download the Flickr8k and MS COCO datasets to the same directory and unzip them.
-Then run [this](https://github.com/TomBladsjo/LT-Resources-project/blob/main/code/prepare_dataset.py) script with the directory name as first argument to create a new directory with only the relevant images.
+Then run the [`code/prepare_dataset.py`](https://github.com/TomBladsjo/LT-Resources-project/blob/main/code/prepare_dataset.py) script with the directory name as first argument to create a new directory with only the relevant images.
 By default, this directory will end up as `LT-Resources-project/datasets/images/`, but an optional argument `--image_dir` can be provided if you want to change this.

 Alternatively, the dataset can be used without moving the relevant images to a specific directory.
 In this case, column 3 of the csv files contains the path to the image within its original folder (Flickr8k or MS COCO).